baruwaproject/baruwa2/docs/source/guide/admin/domains.rst

 Username map template variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Username map templates are low you to map Baruwa logins to complex user naming
+Username map templates allow you to map Baruwa logins to complex user naming
 schemes such as those used by web hosting control panels for ``virtual accounts``.

 The following variables are available to your ``username map template``: